 By chance, I found myself the link between a Canadian prisoner of war and a young German nurse whose lives fleetingly intersected during World War II.
-A shiver runs down my spine every time I tell this story.
+A shiver runs down my spine every time I retell this story.

 The minute I pulled into Renate’s driveway near Waldeck, Texas, I knew something was wrong.
 Instead of beaming with delight, the now elderly German war bride stood ramrod straight, her face twisted in anger, or was it anguish?
 Hurley, her rescue pup, who usually trembled with excitement at my arrival, stood at attention at her side.
 Did he, too, sense Renate’s distress?

 Had I said or done something to upset my client?
 During the course of writing her life story in 2012, she also had become a treasured friend.

 At a loss, I got out of my car, attempting to act nonchalant.
 Renate looked through me, not even offering a greeting.